macbuse/macbuse.github.io/ERC/erc.md

 - research team

 - feasibility
+    - equipe/community
+    - pas collaboratif, absolument moi le PI

-# who is your audience
+# who is your audience ?

 # Goals of the ERC